cmancone/clearskies/docs/3_models.md

             **data,

             # of course, we can't save a datetime object to the database, so we need to stringify it.
+            # Again, the clearskies.column_types.upated column already does this, so this is just an example.
             'updated': data['updated'].strftime('%Y-%m-%d')
         }